 If you’re not a premium member, you can still benefit from the affiliate program, but you get half of the commissions per member.

 Alongside promoting Wealthy Affiliate, you will promote various other products that are relevant to your niche.

-If you do join bootcamp, you’ll be spending a lot of time researching and writing reviews.
+If you do join Bootcamp, you’ll probably be spending a lot of time researching and writing product reviews.

 So, Is There Anything Wrong With Bootcamp?